 As we have seen, distributional asymmetries between roots and affixes can be striking: certain classes of segments may be instantiated only in roots, or mostly in roots.
-Roots may lack morphosyntactically poor, but they are phonologically rich, and there is no denying that roots are very salient for learners: they come early in acquisition (Massar and Gerken 1998, Tessier 2015:268), and they receive differential treatment in processing and in disorders (Kean 1977, Beckman 1998, Urbanczyk 2011).
-In a word, roots are special-and additional evidence for their special phonological status has emerged recently in computational work on phonological learnability.
+Roots may be morphosyntactically poor, but they are phonologically rich.
+Roots are also psycholinguistically salient (see Beckman 1998, Urbanczyk 2011 for reviews): they receive differential treatment in processing and in disorders (Kean 1977, Emmorey 1989, Prunet et al. 2000, Idrissi et al. 2008, Burani and Thornton 2003).
+As might be expected, perhaps, roots are also salient for learners and come early in acquisition (Massar and Gerken 1998, Tessier 2015:268) Additional evidence for their special phonological status has emerged recently in computational work on phonological learnability.